 The Corporate Governance Framework was developed in 2013/14, was considered by the Joint Audit Risk and Assurance Panel (JARAP) and reviewed in March 2014 to incorporate the changes required under Stage 2 Transfer arrangements.
-The Framework is currently under review to consider the opportunity to improve and develop it further.

 3) The Governance Framework

 Both the PCC and the CC continued to ensure that appropriate management and reporting arrangements were in place to enable it to satisfy itself that its approach to corporate governance was both adequate and effective in practice.
 These arrangements included: